Washington Personal

 Unlike other types of car accident claims where the driver is known, you cannot pursue an insurance claim or lawsuit against an unknown perpetrator.
 However, if you possess uninsured or underinsured motorist coverage (UM/UIM), you might be eligible to file a claim for compensation.

-In these situations, hiring a Redmond personal injury attorney can be invaluable.
+In these situations, hiring a Seattle personal injury attorney can be invaluable.
 A Washington hit and run accident lawyer can help in potentially identifying the fleeing driver, guiding you through the complexities of insurance claims, and advocating for your rights.
 Seek legal counsel as soon as possible to learn about these avenues and initiate your claim.